Top Generation Tool

 The top level Hjson however, does not contain details such as:

 The topgen tool thus hierarchically gathers and generates the missing information from additional Hjson files that describe the detail of each component.
-These are primarily located in two places:
+These are primarily located in the following places:

 The purpose for this two step process, instead of describing the design completely inside one Hjson file, is to decouple the top and components development while allowing re-use of components by multiple tops.